sequentialread/password-manager/ReadMe.md

 ## Security

-First and foremost, the application is easy to audit since it has minimal dependencies:
+First and foremost, the application should be easy to audit since it has minimal dependencies:

- - sjcl.js, AKA the Stanford JavaScript Crypto Library
+ - sjcl.js, AKA the [Stanford JavaScript Crypto Library](https://bitwiseshiftleft.github.io/sjcl/)
  - [MyEtherWallet/scrypt-wasm](https://github.com/MyEtherWallet/scrypt-wasm)
-   - This thing simply compiles the [scrypt hash function from the Rust standard library](https://docs.rs/rust-crypto/0.2.36/crypto/scrypt/index.html) into a Web Assembly binary.
+   - This thing simply compiles the [scrypt hash function from the Rust standard library](https://docs.rs/rust-crypto/0.2.36/crypto/scrypt/index.html) into a [WebAssembly](https://webassembly.org/) binary that can be called from JavaScript.
- - [qntm/base32768](https://github.com/qntm/base32768), a boutique binary encoding which is used to package the Scrypt WASM binary into a [WebWorker](https://developer.mozilla.org/en-US/docs/Web/API/Web_Workers_API/Using_web_workers).
+   - Yes I acknowledge that the process of compiling and using WASM makes the application harder to audit -- however, I thought it was worth it, the WASM scrypt implementation is ~100x faster than the JavaScript one, which either makes the passwords 100x harder to crack, or makes the key derivation process 100x faster, depending on how you look at it.

 You can re-produce the sjcl.js I am using like so: